nsun6145/RIT-Schedule-Maker/doc.md

 *Trying to figure out how to set up so each individual day to have its own table was a giant headache.

-*Only one of us (Lydia) actually owned a mac, so consistency of work was hard to coordinate
+*Only one of us (Lydia) actually owned a mac, so consistency of work was hard to coordinate.

+*Constant shifting of how to approach project led to time consumption.

+*We overscoped.
+Hard.

 ## Work